Aquanty/rtd-hgs/docs/source/index.rst

 The node closest to this point will be flagged as an observation point node.

-| Data for each timestep in the flow solution is written as one line in
-  the output file.
+Data for each timestep in the flow solution is written as one line in the output file.
 Each line contains the time, porous medium concentration (and immobile zone concentration if dual porosity), nodal coordinates, and node number.

 --------------

+|

+:math:`\bullet \bullet \bullet`

+.. _input-instructions-make-observation-point-1:

+Input instructions !
+Make observation point

 --------------

+.. _make-observation-well-1:

+Make observation well
+'''''''''''''''''''''

-| **Make observation well**
+|

 #. **well_name** Descriptive name for the well, up to 40 characters.